ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * `task_id` is the task ID associated with the PPM parameters.
 * `batch_interval` is the batch interval of the request.
 * `report_count` is the number of reports included in the aggregation.
-* `checksum` is the checksum computed over the set of client reports, computed as described above.
+* `checksum` is the checksum computed over the set of client reports.
+The checksum is computed by taking the SHA256 hash of each nonce from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.
 * `helper_state` is the helper's state, which is carried across requests from the leader.

+To handle the leader's request, the helper first ensures that the request meets the requirements for batch parameters following the procedure in
+{{batch-parameter-validation}}.
+If the batch parameters are invalid, then it MUST abort with error "batchInvalid".

 To respond to an AggregateShareReq message, the helper first looks up the PPM parameters associated with task `task_id`.
 Then, using the procedure in